PVHL/jsObjDB/Readme.md

 	db.find({a: 1}).delete();

 Note that the `db.delete` function _returns an event object_ and not a cursor.
-The event object is also passed to callbacks and delegates.
+The event object is also passed to callbacks and event handlers.
 The event object contains 1 cursor, the set of objects that were deleted, and a set of objects that failed.

 ## [Callbacks](id:callbacks)